 Make sure you read the full insurance cover policy carefully before buying it, including the boring but essential small print.
 You must know if there are any restrictions that could invalidate your policy, for example, where you park or if drive on unpaved roads.

-We found that many car rental shops in Albania do not provide full cover, so we always get the one available through Discover Cars.
+We found that most car rental shops in Albania do not provide full cover, so we always get the one available through Discover Cars.

 ✔️ Pay with a credit card

 Most car hire companies take a holding deposit as security against future damage.
 If you pay with a credit card, this money is not taken from your account, as holding the credit card details is enough protection for the company.

 However, if you pay with a debit card, the money will leave your account to be refunded once you return the car.
 This can cause a nasty and unexpected hole in your trip finances and cash flow.

 ✔️ Record the condition of the car

 We are always surprised to see how few people record the condition of the car before leaving the rental depot.
 Just a few minutes spent accurately recording the condition of your hire car could save a lot of money and stress when you return the car.